kobalt-labs/.github/profile/README.md

 # Hi!

-We're Kobalt Labs, working on security and privacy products for modern tools, like generative AI.
+We're Kobalt Labs, automating and modernizing the risk and compliance stack for financial institutions.

 Find us at https://www.kobaltlabs.com.